- Confidentiality: NHS Code of Practice

 For every patient visit to the hospital, as an inpatient or outpatient, data is stored on computer systems and added to medical records.
 This allows our clinicians and other medical staff to make informed decisions about each individual’s condition and treatment in respect to their healthcare history.
 It is vital to maintain the accuracy of this information as a record of their care if it is to be useful in the future.
 It is also essential that these records, both written and digital, are kept secure and access is restricted to specific staff members.

-- Justify the purpose(s) of using confidential information
+- Justify the purpose(s) for using confidential information

-- Access should be on a strict need-to-know basis
+- Access to confidential information should be on a strict need-to-know basis

-- The duty to share information can be as important as the duty to protect patient confidentiality
+- The duty to share information for individual care is as important as the duty to protect patient confidentiality